Learning how to grow dragon fruit is really not that hard! Dragon fruit is a cactus that is actually quite adaptive to its environment.

-You’ve seen this strange looking fruit in the grocery store.
-The bright pink skin with alien green spines is hard to miss.
-But have you ever tried a dragon fruit?
+Dragon fruit is a cactus that has many names: pitaya/pitahaya, strawberry pear, belle of the night, cactus fruit, and night-blooming cereus.
+You’ve probably seen this strange looking fruit in the grocery store.
+The bright pink or yellow skin with alien-like spines is hard to miss.

 It might look intimidating, but the skin of this fruit is actually quite soft and the spines on the outside won’t stab you when you hold the fruit.
+And you’d never know from the look of it, but this is a fruit you can grow at home – if you’re willing to put in the work.

 Dragon fruit is an exotic fruit, and in most of the southern US, you can grow a dragon fruit plant in pots on your patio if you’re careful to protect it from cold weather.
 If you live in US Hardiness Zones 10-11, you’ll be able to grow dragon fruit outdoors year round.

+As a plant native to South America, the dragon fruit plant likes a warm environment and is sensitive to extremes.
+The ideal growing temperatures for dragon fruit are between 65 and 85 degrees Fahrenheit.
 Anything below 32F will kill your plant.
 Anything over 100F will damage the fruit and cause it to wilt.

+A drip line or mister from above works well for plants climbing on poles.
 To accomplish this, install a drip line and attach it to the center support in your container.
 Place the drip nozzle at the top of the support line and let it run down the pole.
+This is the most effective way to water your dragon fruit and will keep it very happy.

 Fertilizing dragon fruit